 As we got closer to St George the pasture turned greener and it was evident that some decent rains had fallen in the past few weeks across these plain, lush green grass almost unnatural in colour surrounded us.

-We have seen 6 or 7 pairs of eagles, 3 times now they have been sitting atop the carcass of roadkill by the roadside, but you do think that they will stay there as we zip by and try to pull up and get a photo! as we left Bollon i cat and moused this little b#$tard up the road and managed to get this shot.
+We’ve seen 6 or 7 pairs of eagles, 3 times now they have been sitting atop the carcass of roadkill by the roadside.
+But you do think that they will stay there as we zip by and try to pull up and get a photo! as we left Bollon i cat and moused this little b#$tard up the road and managed to get this shot.